Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 - Most used platforms

-- Academic performance (e.g, GPA or test scores)
+- Academic performance

-- Mental health indicators (e.g, stress level, sleep hours, self-reported anxiety)
+- Mental health indicators

 - Data was collected in formats like Excel and CSV for ease of import into analysis tools.